-The Department will continue outreach activities, concentrating on site visits to ensure vehicle recyclers' and scrap processing facilities' compliance with Maryland's mercury switch recovery law.
-The highest priority will be on facilities who have never returned switches via the ELVS program.
-The Department's goal is to conduct 15 site visits a month.
+MDE will continue outreach activities, concentrating on site visits to ensure vehicle recyclers' and scrap processing facilities' compliance with Maryland's mercury switch recovery law.
+The highest priority will be on those four (4) facilities that have not registered with ELVS and on those facilities who have never returned switches via the ELVS program.
+MDE's goal is to conduct 12 site visits per month.
 Enforcement action will continue to be taken against facilities that fail to comply with the law.